benhowell/benhowell.github.com/_posts/2014-04-23-scala_and_the_akka_event_bus.md

 A final thing of note here is line 14.
 In scala, the return keyword is redundant as whatever is on the last line of the function is returned.

-Finally, on lines 18 and 22, we define our various receive functions that'll be used by subscribers (remember, we inject these into `Subscription` upon creation, which we will see an example of soon).
+Finally, on lines 18 and 22, we define our various receive functions that'll be used by subscribers (remember, we inject these into `Subscription` upon creation, which we will see an example of in `Main.scala`).

 Oh, you'll also notice value substitution in strings like so `s"$sender -> $receiver: $payload"`